Chief Operating Officer of Professional Services

 Dan Burton serves as CEO of Health Catalyst, joining the company when it was just a three-person startup.
 Mr. Burton is also the co-founder of HB Ventures, the first outside equity holder in Health Catalyst.
 Prior to Health Catalyst and HB Ventures, Mr. Burton led the Corporate Strategy Group at Micron Technology (NASDAQ: MU).
 He also spent eight years with Hewlett-Packard (NYSE: HPQ) in strategy and marketing management roles.
 Before joining HP he was an associate consultant with the Boston Consulting Group, where he advised healthcare systems and technology companies.
 Mr. Burton holds an MBA with high distinction from Harvard University, where he was elected a George F. Baker Scholar, and a BS in economics, magna cum laude, from BYU.

-TJ Elbert joined Health Catalyst in January 2019 and serves as the SVP and General Manager of Data.
+TJ Elbert joined Health Catalyst in January 2019 and serves as the Senior Vice President, Chief Data Officer, and General Manager of the Data Platform Business Unit.
 Mr. Elbert brings over 15 years of healthcare information technology, data warehousing, and analytics experience to Health Catalyst.
 He came to Health Catalyst from Northwestern Medicine where he held a number of leadership roles in data warehousing and population health.
 Prior to Northwestern he worked as an Integration Architect at Cerner Corporation where he led a number of large health system EMR implementations and services engagements.
 Mr. Elbert graduated from the University of Iowa with a Bachelor of Science in Industrial Engineering.
 He will complete his MBA and Master of Science in Business Analytics from the University of Iowa in December 2021.

-Dr. Leslie Hough Falk is a senior vice president and a member of the Health Catalyst leadership team.
+Dr. Leslie Hough Falk is the Chief Client Success Officer and a member of the Health Catalyst leadership team.
 She holds a Doctor of Nursing Practice (DNP) from Boise State University, and an MBA and a BS in Engineering from the University of Nevada, Las Vegas.
 She is also certified as a Project Management Professional (PMP), Green Belt Lean, and Information Privacy Professional (CIPP, CIPP/IT).
 Dr. Falk has a varied professional background from bedside pediatric critical care, nursing administration, medical product research & development, and education in hospital and industry settings, nursing informatics, biomedical engineering, and marketing.

 Kevin Freeman came to Health Catalyst in 2020 as part of the Vitalware acquisition, bringing 20+ years of healthcare IT growth leadership experience including publicly traded, private equity, and venture-capital-backed companies.
 He has a successful track record of building results-driven teams, strengthening client partnerships and driving business development growth.
 Freeman has a Bachelor of Arts in Sociology from the University of Texas at Arlington.